 Directions

-- Preheat oven to 400 degrees.
+1. Preheat the oven to 400 degrees.
 Combine goat cheese and cream cheese in a medium-sized bowl or food processor then whip with beaters or process until smooth.
-Scoop into a bowl if using a food processor then fold in prosciutto.
+Scoop into a bowl if using a food processor then fold in the chopped prosciutto.

-- Spread mixture into a 9"x7"x2" baking dish (or similar size dish - a pie pan would also work) then spread fig jam on top.
-Bake for 8-10 minutes or until warmed through, then sprinkle pistachios on top and serve with crackers (dip is best warm or even room temperature vs piping hot.)
+2. Spread the mixture into a 9"x7"x2" baking dish (or similar sized dish - a pie pan would also work) then spread fig jam on top.
+Bake for 8-10 minutes or until warmed through, then sprinkle chopped pistachios on top and serve with crackers.
+This dip is best warm or even room temperature vs piping hot.

 Notes